glotzerlab/signac-benchmarks/README.md

 ## About

-This repository contains scripts and one jupyter notebook to execute benchmarks for the signac core application.
+This repository contains scripts and one jupyter notebook to execute benchmarks for the [signac core](http://www.signac.io) application.
 In the current version, they are optionally compared against [datreant](http://datreant.org/).

 Author: Carl Simon Adorf, csadorf@umich.edu

+All code within this repository, except for the `tempdir.py` module, are distributed under the MIT License.
+The full license text is in the `LICENSE.txt` file.

 ## Quickstart